Luukkee/ChessBot/README.md

 - **Searchless Engine**: No tree search or brute-force algorithms.
 The engine makes predictions based on learned patterns and board evaluations alone.
 - **Machine Learning Model**: The core model is built to evaluate the board and select moves in real time, similar to how a human player might analyze positions and make decisions.
 - **Chess Game Implementation**: A fully functional chess game has been implemented using **Pygame**, integrated with the machine learning model for an interactive experience.
+- **Web Integration**: The engine is available to [play against online](https://www.lukasekberg.com/), with a web interface where users can challenge the bot in real time.
 - **Version 1.0**: The current version (V1.0) of the engine has shown promising results, performing well against other engines and providing a challenging game experience for human players.

 ### How It Works

 The chess engine processes each board state as an input and outputs the move it believes to be the best, based entirely on the model's prediction.
-The core machine learning model has been trained on thousands of chess games, learning to evaluate positions and make decisions without the need for lookahead search.
+The core machine learning model has been trained on millions of chess games, learning to evaluate positions and make decisions without the need for lookahead search.

 This creates a unique challenge for the engine, as it must rely solely on its training and intuition, unlike most engines that calculate deeply into future moves.
 The trade-off is an engine that can make lightning-fast decisions, ideal for blitz games or real-time applications.